scottyschup/ruby-curriculum/projects/w2d2-chess/w2d2-chess.md

 0. Stepping pieces (Knight/King)
 0. The pawn (do this last)

-Start by writing a `Piece` parent class which contains the functionality common to all pieces.
+Start by writing a `Piece` parent class that contains the functionality common to all pieces.
 A key method of `Piece` is `#moves`, which should return an array of places a `Piece` can move to.
 Of course, every piece will move differently, so you can't write